Telefonica Deutschland expects EU objections against E-Plus deal

-FRANKFURT Feb 26 German telecoms operator Telefonica Deutschland said it expected to receive on Wednesday objections from the European Commission to its 8.6 billion euro ($11.81 billion) acquisition of KPN's German E-Plus unit.
+FRANKFURT German telecoms operator Telefonica Deutschland said it expected to receive on Wednesday objections from the European Commission to its 8.6 billion euro (7.07 billion pounds) acquisition of KPN's German E-Plus unit.

 Telefonica Deutschland's co-Chief Executive Markus Haas told analysts the company would closely examine the document.